ALSETLab/CCTA-OpenIPSL/README.md

   3. X. Bombois and L. Vanfretti, “Performance monitoring and redesign of power system stabilizers based on system identification techniques,” Sustainable Energy, Grids and Networks, Volume 38, 2024, 101278, ISSN 2352-4677, [https://doi.org/10.1016/j.segan.2024.101278](https://doi.org/10.1016/j.segan.2024.101278).
 Author’s Copy: [https://hal.science/hal-04338856](https://hal.science/hal-04338856)

 ## Quickstart Guides
-- Dymola: See the quickstart guide to use the packages in Dymola [here](./QuickstartGuides/Quickstart-Dymola.md).
+- Dymola: the quickstart guide to use the packages in Dymola [here](./QuickstartGuides/Quickstart-Dymola.md).
-- OpenModelica: A limited guide to load the models and run a limited number of simulations with OpenModelica can be found [here](./QuickstartGuides/Quickstart-OpenModelica.md).
+- OpenModelica: the following guide shows how to load the models and run a limited number of simulations with OpenModelica, click [here](./QuickstartGuides/Quickstart-OpenModelica.md).
+- Wolfram SystemModeler: TBD.
-- Wolfram SystemModeler: if you are interested in them please open an issue [here](https://github.com/ALSETLab/CCTA-OpenIPSL/issues).
+  - If you are interested in them please open an issue [here](https://github.com/ALSETLab/CCTA-OpenIPSL/issues).
 Support may be added based-on demand for a specific tool and/or time availability.
+- Modelon Impact: TBD.
-- Modelon Impact: if you are interested in them please open an issue [here](https://github.com/ALSETLab/CCTA-OpenIPSL/issues).
+  - if you are interested in them please open an issue [here](https://github.com/ALSETLab/CCTA-OpenIPSL/issues).
 Support may be added based-on demand for a specific tool and/or time availability.

 (c) 2024, Luigi Vanfretti, Rensselaer Polytechnic Institute, Troy, NY, USA and Chrisopher R. Laughman, Mitsubishi Electric Research Labs., Cambridge, MA, USA.